brettinternet/homeops/README.md

 ### Server setup

-Deploy docker compose and run the rootless container orchestration.
+Deploy rootless containers in an orchestration behind Traefik's reverse proxy.

 Setup [SnapRAID](https://www.snapraid.it/) for JBOD disk parity and configure cron to run a [snapraid-runner](https://github.com/Chronial/snapraid-runner) script to sync parity and periodically check the data for errors.

 ![book cover: Mommy, Why is There a Server is the House?](./screenshots/stay_at_home_server.jpg)

-## Docker orchestration
+## Container orchestration

+Rootless podman support for container images.

 ### Traefik Reverse Proxy